 For more photos from this trip, including bighorn sheep and waterfalls, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This review of a Pacific Northwest cruise along the Columbia River was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Rivers of Adventure & Wine Cruise, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+Contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.